New Your State Education Law requires a physical examination of students when they:

 - Enter the school district for the first time

 - Are referred by/to the Committee on Special Education

 - Need working papers

-If a parent/guardian prefers to have a child’s exam done by their own health care provider, notify the school nurse of the date of the appointment and have a copy of the physical exam, along with any new immunizations, sent to the health office once completed
+If the child's appointment date is after school beings, please notify the school nurse of the date of the appointment, along with the provider's name and phone number.
+Ask your provider to fax a copy of the physical exam and any new immunization to the health office once completed.

 It is recommended that a student NOT be sent to school if he/she has had any of the following symptoms within the previous 24 hours: